GaboIV/Gabonet.Hubble/README.md

 Hubble helps protect sensitive information in your logs:
 - **Case-Insensitive**: Masking is case-insensitive (e.g., "password", "Password", "PASSWORD" will all be masked).
 - **Request/Response Body**: `MaskBodyProperties` applies to both request and response bodies.
+- **Request Specific**: `MaskRequestBodyProperties` allows you to define fields that should only be masked in the request.
 - **Response Specific**: `MaskResponseBodyProperties` allows you to define fields that should only be masked in the response.
 - **Headers**: `MaskHeaders` protects sensitive headers like authorization tokens.